jmanuel1/personal-website/_drafts/getting-started-with-selenium.md

 Time to write your first test!
 Create a new file in our `se-get-started` folder;
 let's call it `test.py`.
-We're going to write a Python script that tests whether or not text appears on our web page.
+We're going to write a Python script that tests whether or not our intended text appears on our web page.

 In our test script, we'll first import a few things from the Selenium package.